-What is limestone?
+What is Limestone?

-Where did Brush Creek Limestone come from?
+Where did Brush Creek Limestone Come From?

-Western Pennsylvania is assumed to have been below the equator at that time.
-Using modern seas as an example, it is believed the water was warm, shallow and likely clear.
-This happened more than once it seems, as there are several laterally extensive limestone layers in the area.
-The Pine Creek and the Ames are two more examples of times when water extensively rushed in and flooded the area.
+Western Pennsylvania is known to have been South of the equator at that time.
+Meaning that the water was warm, possibly shallow, and likely clear.
+This happened more than once it seems, as there are several laterally extensive marine limestone layers in the area.
+The Pine Creek and the Ames are two more examples of times when water extensively flooded the area.

-Ways to Correlate Stratum
+Ways to Correlate Sedimentary Strata

-|Woods Run||S. gracilis|
+|Woods Run||Streptognathodus gracilis|

-|Pine Creek||l. confragus|
+|Pine Creek||ldiognathodus confragus|

-|Brush Creek||l. cancellosus|
+|Brush Creek||ldiognathodus cancellosus|

-Examples of Brush Creek Limestone
+Examples of Brush Creek limestone

 Brush Creek Limestone Compared to the Ames Limestone

 - Busch, R. M. and Rollins, H. B., 1984, Correlation of Carboniferous strata using a hierarchy of transgressive–regressive units: Geology, v.
 12, p.
 471-474.